Lindt8/ng-imager/docs/user/config.md

     materials_include  = []    # e.g. ["M600", "OGS"]
     materials_exclude  = []    # e.g. ["DEAD_BAR_MATERIAL"]

+    # Optional PSD window (applied only when hits carry a PSD value,
+    # e.g. ROOT NOVO DDAQ data).
+If psd_min / psd_max are omitted, no
+    # PSD-based cut is applied at this level.
+Typical NOVO PSD values
+    # lie in [0, 1].
+    # psd_min = 0.0
+    # psd_max = 1.0

     [filters.hits.neutron]
     # optional overrides / additions for neutron hits
-    # (empty in the example config)
+    # Any field set here (including psd_min / psd_max) overrides the
+    # corresponding [filters.hits] value for neutron hits only.
+    # psd_min = 0.2
+    # psd_max = 0.6

     [filters.hits.gamma]
     # optional overrides / additions for gamma hits
-    # (empty in the example config)
+    # Optional overrides / additions for gamma hits.
+    # psd_min = 0.0
+    # psd_max = 0.2

 The hit filters are applied uniformly to all hits in a raw event before any event-level shaping or typing occurs.
+If a hit carries no PSD value (e.g. PHITS-generated data), the PSD-related settings are silently ignored.

 ### 7.2.
 Event-Level Filters